This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "List the top cryptocurrency exchanges by volume"
 - "What are the most popular crypto exchanges?"
-- "Show me exchanges with highest liquidity"
-- "Compare trading platforms by daily volume"
-- "Which exchange has the most markets available?"

 ### Get Exchange Quotes